Cygnut/chatty/README.md

   this.send = null;
 }

-MySubbot.prototype = Object.create(s.Subbot.prototype);
+Somebot.prototype = Object.create(s.Bot.prototype);

-// Optionally implement this event handler to handle the subbot enabled/disabled event.
+// Optionally implement this event handler to handle the bot enabled/disabled event.
 Returns nothing.
-MySubbot.prototype.onEnabled = function(on) {
+Somebot.prototype.onEnabled = function(on) {
 }

-// Optionally implement this method to provide tests for this subbot which can be run.
+// Optionally implement this method to provide tests for this bot which can be run.
 Returns an array of test strings.
-MySubbot.prototype.getTests = function() {
+Somebot.prototype.getTests = function() {
 }

 // Required - handles a new message.
 Responses should be sent using this.send.